gwct/core/README.md

 14. run_pasta.py
   * This will make PASTA alignments out of a directory of FASTA files.
 Again, you'll need PASTA installed and in your PATH.
 15. run_raxml.py
   * Runs some basic RAxML analyses on a directory full of FASTA files.
-RAxML will need to be installed as 'raxml' and in your PATH.